-School Psychology Program Contact Information: Sharla N. Fasko, Ph.D., NCSP Director, School Psychology Program 218 Reno Hall (419) 340-7815 sfasko@udmercy.edu
+School Psychology Program Contact Information: Erin E.C.
+Henze, Ph.D., NCSP, LP Director, School Psychology Program 206 Reno Hall (313) 993-1434 henzeee@udmercy.edu

 Program Expectations for Professional Behavior

 In order to successfully complete graduate work in the School Psychology Program at The University of Detroit Mercy all students must meet specific program and professional expectations.
 Although legal issues, ethical guidelines, and standards of practice as set forth by the National Association of School Psychologists and the American Psychological Association are covered in select coursework, students are required to be familiar with these procedures whenever providing psychological services of any kind.
 Students who do not meet these requirements can be formally dismissed from the program.
 Students are evaluated on these expectations each year, and more frequently if necessary (e.g., if program faculty have concerns, or if the student has an individual Growth Plan).
 Although the material included in this section may appear punitive, the purpose is to ensure that all students are informed of the program expectations and policies at the onset and also to inform students of their due process rights.